-Adult Chinook salmon in the Upper, Middle and Lower Segments were observed to spawn almost exclusively in tributaries during the 1980s, with some occasional use of tributary mouths (Barrett et al. 1984, Jennings 1985, Thompson et al. 1986).
-Chinook salmon spawning was not documented in main channel habitats from 1981 to 1985, although this may be due to the fact that surveys conducted from 1983 to 1985 did not specifically target Chinook salmon (Barrett et al. 1984, ADF&G 1984, Jennings 1985, Thompson et al. 1986).
-In 1981, mainstem surveys were performed from July 15 to August 15 and covered 37 and 280 sites in the Middle and Lower Segments, respectively (Barrett et al. 1984).
-In 1982, mainstem spawning was monitored at 397 sites in the Middle Segment and at 811 sites in the Lower Segment from August 1 to October 7, which was later than most observed spawning in tributaries (Barrett et al. 1984).
-Chinook salmon spawning was observed at tributary mouths in 1982 in the Middle Susitna at Cheechako Creek (HRM 152.4) and Chinook Creek (HRM 157) but was not documented at similar habitats elsewhere in the Upper, Middle, or Lower Segments (Barrett et al. 1984, Barrett 1985, Thompson et al. 1986).
+Adult Chinook salmon in the Upper, Middle and Lower Segments were observed to spawn almost exclusively in tributaries during the 1980s, with some occasional use of tributary mouths (ADF&G 1984, Jennings 1985, Thompson et al. 1986).
+Chinook salmon spawning was not documented in main channel habitats from 1981 to 1985, although this may be due to the fact that surveys conducted from 1983 to 1985 did not specifically target Chinook salmon (ADF&G 1984, Jennings 1985, Thompson et al. 1986).
+In 1981, mainstem surveys were performed from July 15 to August 15 and covered 37 and 280 sites in the Middle and Lower Segments, respectively (ADF&G 1984).
+In 1982, mainstem spawning was monitored at 397 sites in the Middle Segment and at 811 sites in the Lower Segment from August 1 to October 7, which was later than most observed spawning in tributaries (ADF&G 1984).
+Chinook salmon spawning was observed at tributary mouths in 1982 in the Middle Susitna at Cheechako Creek (HRM 152.4) and Chinook Creek (HRM 157) but was not documented at similar habitats elsewhere in the Upper, Middle, or Lower Segments (ADF&G 1984, Barrett 1985, Thompson et al. 1986).

 Most juvenile Chinook salmon in the Susitna River typically exhibit either of two freshwater life history patterns.
 One group of Chinook salmon fry rear in their natal tributary for nearly one year prior to emigrating to the ocean as age 1+ smolts, while a second group of Chinook salmon disperse from natal tributaries throughout the spring and summer to the Susitna River's main channel, side channel, and slough habitats in the Middle and Lower Segments (Roth and Stratton 1985, Stratton 1986).
 Winter studies during the 1980s suggest that most Chinook salmon fry utilize the Lower Susitna as winter nursery habitat (Stratton 1986).
-A third freshwater life history pattern, in which juvenile Chinook salmon during the 1980s studies and was associated with high ocean mortality rates based on adult scale analyses (Barrett 1985, Roth and Stratton 1985, Suchanek et al. 1985).
+A third freshwater life history pattern, in which juvenile Chinook salmon emigrate to the ocean as age 0+ smolts, was exhibited by very few juvenile Chinook salmon during the 1980s studies and was associated with high ocean mortality rates based on adult scale analyses (Barrett 1985, Roth and Stratton 1985, Suchanek et al. 1985).
 Age analysis of adult Chinook salmon scales in 1985 indicated that 5 percent of the fish sampled had emigrated as age 0+ smolts (Thompson et al. 1986).

 Primary nursery habitats in the Middle Susitna River for juvenile Chinook salmon during the open water season were tributaries, tributary mouths, side channels, and side sloughs (Dugan et al. 1984).
 Clearwater side channels and sloughs influenced by groundwater sources provided juvenile overwintering habitat (Roth and Stratton 1985).
-Middle Susitna River sites with high juvenile Chinook salmon use were: Portage Creek (HRM 148.8), Indian River (HRM 138.6), side channels 10 (HRM 133.8) and 10A (HRM 132.1), and Whiskers Creek Slough (HRM 101.2; Figure 6-4; Dugan et al. 1984).
+Middle Susitna River sites with high juvenile Chinook salmon use were: Portage Creek (RM 148.8), Indian River (RM 138.6), side channels 10 (RM 133.8) and 10A (RM 132.1), and Whiskers Creek Slough (RM 101.2; Figure 6-4; Dugan et al. 1984).
 In the Lower Susitna River, tributary mouths and side channels were the primary nursery habitats used by juvenile Chinook salmon, and there appeared to be a preference for low-turbidity (i.e., 10-20 NTU) sites (Suchanek et al. 1986).